 My main point here isn’t that struggling is bad, but that struggling simply to struggle, struggling because struggle is revered and honored, is bad, or at least takes a toll on the individual.
 And I can’t help but suspect that if everyone stopped struggling and chilled out then we wouldn’t have a lot of the problems everyone seems to be struggling with.

 Lately I’ve been musing on the following ideas related to consciousness and free will.
 Our conventional view of “will” going back thousands of years is that we are, on some level, mental or even spiritual beings and that is where thought originates.
 So this mental spirit thinks “I need some coffee,” and somehow that thought is transmitted to our brain which orders our arm muscles to pick up the coffee cup.
-Now, in modern times, we’ve dismissed the spriit component explicitly (well, some of us) but we still think that’s a pretty good approximation of how things work (or maybe more correctly, we don’t really examine the process at all, perhaps for fear of what we’ll find out.)
+Now, in modern times, we’ve dismissed the spirit component explicitly (well, some of us) but we still think that’s a pretty good approximation of how things work (or maybe more correctly, we don’t really examine the process at all, perhaps in fear of what we’ll find out.)

 Modern science does indicate that there is a pretty direct correlation between thoughts and brain activity.
 By this I mean, you think a thought and brain cells send electrical signals to other brain cells and ultimately other parts of the body.
 But those nerve firings are physical processes bound by the laws of the physical universe, meaning things can’t just suddenly move or send electrical signals by themselves.
 So we have a couple options to explain this.
 One is we are all mental, non-material beings and we are firing our nerves off with a kind of telekinesis.
 I’m dubious about that one.
 The other is we have no free will and we (and who/what the “we” is there is hard to define) are merely observing the pre-determined firing of nerves bubbling up as thoughts.
 That’s probably my preferred explanation.
 The third option is there’s something about the true quantum physics nature of reality which allows for randomness and chance (though generally only at a sub-atomic level) that explains all this.